Tokyo Foundation: History

-The Tokyo Foundation for Policy Research was founded on July 1, 1997, as the “Global Foundation for Research and Scholarship” with donations from the Japanese Shipbuilding Industry Foundation (now the Nippon Foundation) and Japan’s boat-racing industry following authorization by the Minister of Transport (now the Minister of Land, Infrastructure, and Transport, and Tourism).
+The Tokyo Foundation for Policy Research was founded on July 1, 1997, as the "Global Foundation for Research and Scholarship" with donations from the Japanese Shipbuilding Industry Foundation (now the Nippon Foundation) and Japan's boat-racing industry following authorization by the Minister of Transport (now the Minister of Land, Infrastructure, and Transport, and Tourism).

 Nippon Foundation Chairman Yōhei Sasakawa serves as adviser to the president.
 Additional sources of its endowment at the time of its founding included 3 billion yen from the Ship and Ocean Foundation (now part of the Sasakawa Peace Foundation) and 8 billion yen from the Sasakawa Peace Foundation.

-It was renamed the “Tokyo Foundation” in May 1999; became a public interest incorporated foundation on April 1, 2010, upon authorization by the Cabinet Office; and adopted its current name, “The Tokyo Foundation for Policy Research,” in February 2018 as part of its reorganization into a more research-intensive institute for evidenced-based, theoretically informed policy studies.
+It was renamed the "Tokyo Foundation" in May 1999; became a public interest incorporated foundation on April 1, 2010, upon authorization by the Cabinet Office; and adopted the name, "The Tokyo Foundation for Policy Research," in February 2018 as part of its reorganization into a more research-intensive institute for evidenced-based, theoretically informed policy studies.
+It reorganized again in 2025, adopting the name it had previously gone by, The Tokyo Foundation.

-Notable scholars like Gerald Curtis and Katsuhito Iwai, senior fellows when the organization was known as the Tokyo Foundation, are still associated with the think tank as distinguished fellows.